 17) Touch and motion physiologically calm baby

-Happiness and contentment start from the inside out, and I don’t just mean that in a mind-over-matter kind of way.
+Happiness and contentment come from within, and I don’t just mean that in a mind-over-matter kind of way.
 We have all experienced the physiological symptoms of stress.
-Our heart might race, our stomach feel in knots, and we sometimes we begin breathing too fast.
-Naturally, we do not want our little ones to have to go through these bodily reflexes, as they are quite unpleasant.
-Luckily, wearing our babies can diminish these physical signs of anxiety in our infants.
+Our heart can race, our stomach feels knotted, and, sometimes, we begin breathing too fast.

 Esposito G et al. (2013).
 “Infant calming responses during maternal carrying in humans and mice.”
 Current Biology, 23(9):739-45.